Ceasefire talks spur bourse, peso

-The local bourse and currency both posted strong gains on Wednesday following the announcement of a two-week ceasefire in the Middle East.
+The local bourse and the peso both posted strong gains on Wednesday following the announcement of a two-week ceasefire in the Middle East.

 The benchmark Philippine Stock Exchange Index (PSEi) surged 2.22 percent, closing above the 6,000 level for the first time since 25 March at 6,089.91, as investor sentiment improved sharply after the US–Iran ceasefire.